Claude Proxy Configuration Reference

 ~/.neurolink/anthropic-credentials.jsonfile. - If no valid accounts are found, runs the OAuth login flow.

-- Installs as macOS launchd service (auto-restart on crash/reboot).
+- Installs as macOS launchd service (auto-restart on crash/reboot) and configures Claude Code.
 Use

 --no-servicefor foreground start.